aws-samples/eks-security-compromised-cluster-remediation/Identification/attack-discovery/README.md

     ![Sample Query](./images/sample_query.png)

 6. The results will show the log events that match the query from the previous step, i.e. all events related to pods being created, updated, or patched and have following attributes in its specification.
+If no results are returned, try increasing the timeframe and re-run the query.

     * privileged: true
     * hostNetwork:true